tkucic/tkucic.github.io/_posts/speedtests/2022-3-25-fastest-way-of-combining-two-bytes-into-a-integer.markdown

 thumbnail: /assets/post_images/codesysspeedtest.png
 comments_id: 13
 ---
 In some protocols like CAN Bus, data is split into bytes.
-When transporting 16 or more bit integers, they have to be assembled on the recieving end.
+When transporting 16 or more bit integers, they have to be assembled on the receiving end.
 Let's dive in and take a look, which method is fastest.

 ```pascal
 //-------Assemble an UINT from two USINTs using SHL operator